rtippana1/Election_Analysis/README.md

  - Arapahoe: 6.7% (24,801)

- - Dnver county has the largest number of votes.
+ Denver county has the largest number of votes.